incoresemi/river_core/docs/source/overview.rst

 - The work directory where all artifacts of generation and simulation are kept.
-- The overvall ISA string supported by the target
+- The overall ISA string supported by the target
 - The list of generators to be used and their configurations to generate tests.
 - Configuration parameters of the Target.
 This is particularly useful when working with core generators
 - Configuration parameters of the reference model.
-- Whether coverage shuold be enabled by the target and if so, what metrics ?
+- Whether coverage should be enabled by the target and if so, what metrics ?

 A sample template of the config.ini file is shown below.
 More details of syntax can be found here :ref:`Config Spec<config_ini>`.